najamelan/async_executors/README.md

 There is one use of unsafe to make it possible to spawn `!Send` futures on the tokio Runtime with the `basic_scheduler`.
 Review is welcome.

+There is one line of unsafe and our dependencies use unsafe.

 ## Performance